roshanshresthanp/roshanshresthanp/README.md

 # 👋 Hi, I'm Roshan Shrestha

-🧠 I spend more time on code than anything else — and I love solving real-world problems with tech.
+  🧠 <b>I spend more time on code than anything else — and I love solving real-world problems with tech. </b>

 ## 🧾 About Me
 - 🎓 MSc Computer Science student at the University of East London